Swirrl/tripod/README.md

 ## Defining a graph at instantiation-time

         class Resource
+          include Tripod::Resource
-          field :label RDF::RDFS.label
+          field :label, RDF::RDFS.label

           # notice also that you don't need to supply an rdf type or graph here!
         end

         r = Resource.new('http://foo', 'http://mygraph')
+        r.label = "example"
+        r.save

-        # if you don't supply a graph at any point, you will get an error when you try to persist the resource.
+        # Note: if you don't supply a graph at any point (i.e. class or instance level), you will get an error when you try to persist the resource.

 ## Reading and writing arbitrary predicates

         r.write_predicate(RDF.type, 'http://myresource/type')
         r.read_predicate(RDF.type) # => RDF::URI.new("http://myresource/type")

+## Finders and criteria

+        Person.all #=> returns a Tripod::Criteria which selets all resources of rdf_type http://person

+        Resource.all #=> returns all resources in the database (as no rdf_type specified at class level)

+        Person.all.resources #=> returns all the actual resources for the criteria, as an array

+        Person.first #=> returns the first person

+        Person.count  #=> returns the count of all people

+        # note that you need to use ?uri as the variable for the subject.
+        Person.where("?uri <http://name> 'Joe'") #=> returns a Tripod::Criteria

+## Chainable criteria

+        Person.all.where("?uri <http://name> 'Ric'").where("?uri <http://knows> <http://asa>).first